mhd-abd1/mhd-abd1/README.md

 ## About Me

-I enjoy learning how systems work behind the scenes — especially in areas like cybersecurity, automation, and intelligent software systems.
+I enjoy learning how systems work behind the scenes, especially in areas like cybersecurity, automation, and intelligent software systems.

 Most of my time is currently focused on:
 - strengthening computer science fundamentals